Post-Doctoral Fellowship Position in Plant-Disease Proteomics

 Institution

 University of Missouri (UM) Location Columbia, Missouri, USA Close Date Until Filled Position Summary The Division of Plant Science and Technology (DPST) in the College of Agriculture, Food and Natural Resources (CAFNR) at the University of Missouri (MU), a land-grant institution, seeks an Assistant Professor in Root Biology.
 This 9-month tenure-track faculty position is located at MU’s main campus in Columbia, MO.
 Responsibilities: The successful candidate is expected to establish a high-profile and externally funded research program aimed at generating a fundamental understanding of root biology to resolve major biological problems and translating this knowledge to the improvement of crops under stress.
 Particularly desired is an applicant who uses transdisciplinary approaches (e.g., may include but is not limited to plant physiology, developmental biology, rhizosphere biology, cell biology, biochemistry, molecular genetics, soil science, computational science, and synthetic biology) to identify key physiological, biochemical, and/or developmental properties of roots related to grand biological/environmental challenges (e.g. climate change) that translate to important agronomic traits.
 The successful candidate will develop a collaborative research program that builds upon and expands the existing strengths of DPST in root biology.
 In addition to this research mission, the incumbent will teach courses that contribute to the graduate and undergraduate curriculum in DPST.
 Dependent on the expertise of the candidate, the course load can, for example, include an undergraduate course in agroecology and a graduate course in root/rhizosphere biology.
 Minimum Qualifications: Ph.D. in Plant Biology, Biochemistry, Cell Biology, Genetics, Crop Sciences, Ecology, or related field by the time of appointment.
 Candidates will be evaluated on: Relevant postdoctoral experience.
 Experience in root biology, a demonstrated interest in grand biological/environmental challenges, and an enthusiasm for translating fundamental findings into crop improvement.
 Excellent communication skills and the ability to work well in a collaborative and transdisciplinary team.
 Ability to secure funding.
 Proven experience in data analysis and writing (e.g., grant proposals, peer-reviewed publications).
 Teaching experience and vision for graduate and undergraduate education.
 Application review will begin December 2, 2024.
-Please find the full posting and more information here: https://erecruit.umsystem.edu/psc/tamext/COLUM/HRMS/c/HRS_HRAM_FL.HRS_CG_SEARCH_FL.GBL?Page=HRS_APP_JBPST_FL&Action=U&SiteId=9&FOCUS=Applicant&JobOpeningId=53811&PostingSeq=1 Application is currently unavailable due to site maintenance, please check back soon!
-Institution
+Please find the full posting and more information here: https://erecruit.umsystem.edu/psc/tamext/COLUM/HRMS/c/HRS_HRAM_FL.HRS_CG_SEARCH_FL.GBL?Page=HRS_APP_JBPST_FL&Action=U&SiteId=9&FOCUS=Applicant&JobOpeningId=53811&PostingSeq=1 Institution

 University of Toronto Location Toronto, Ontario, Canada Close Date November 15, 2024 Position Summary The Department of Cell & Systems Biology in the Faculty of Arts & Science at the University of Toronto invites applications for a full-time tenure stream position in the field of Plant Single Cell Biology at the rank of Assistant Professor.
 The successful candidate must have a Ph.D. in Biology or a related field (e.g., Systems Biology, Synthetic Biology, Molecular & Cellular Biology, Developmental Biology, Genome Biology, Genetics, Plant Biology, etc.), a minimum of two years of postdoctoral experience, and a demonstrated record of excellence in research and teaching.
 The successful candidate will be expected to pursue a vigorous, innovative, and independent internationally recognized research and to establish an outstanding, competitive, and externally funded research program with an expected start of July 1, 2025 For more information about the Department of Cell & Systems Biology, including genomics, bioinformatics, plant growth facilities, and microscopy resources, please visit www.csb.utoronto.ca.
 The University of Toronto and its affiliated institutions represent an outstanding world-class scientific environment with a highly interactive community of researchers.
 Our department has strong links to a network of leading academic research hospitals and institutes in the city.
 Toronto is a vibrant cosmopolitan city, one of the most desirable in the world in which to work and live.
 All qualified candidates are invited to apply by clicking the link below.
 Applicants must submit a cover letter, a current curriculum vitae (including a link to a Google Scholar profile), a research statement outlining current and future research interests, a recent writing sample, and a teaching dossier to include a statement of teaching philosophy, sample course materials and teaching evaluations.
 Applicants must provide the name and contact information of three references.
 The University of Toronto’s recruiting tool will automatically solicit and collect letters of reference from each referee the day after an application is submitted.
 Applicants remain responsible for ensuring that referees submit letters (on letterhead, dated, and signed) by the closing date.
 More details on the automatic reference letter collection, including timelines, are available in the candidate FAQ.
 Please find the complete posting by following the link attached to the button above!
 Institution